-- 1. To offer quality educational programmes that are capable to meet the growing demands of students in their chosen career. - 2.
-To make the University's programmes and offerings to align with Industry 4.0. - 3.
-To provide opportunities for faculty and staff for growth and development - 4.
+1. To offer quality educational programmes that are capable to meet the growing demands of students in their chosen career.

+- 2. To make the University's market offering student centered. - 3.
+To provide opportunities for faculty and the staff for growth and development - 4.
 To emerge as a leader in higher education in innovation, quality, and service. - 5.
 To develop cost effective adequate infrastructure with an objective to deliver superior value to the users. - 6.
 To develop, and direct resources required for excellence. - 7.
 To build strategic partnerships and alliances.